cloudflare/cloudflare-docs/products/dns/src/content/additional-options/cname-flattening.md

 ## Set up CNAME flattening

+### For your root domain

 CNAME flattening occurs by default for all plans when your domain uses a CNAME record for its root domain (`example.com`).

+### For all CNAME records

-Paid plans can also choose to flatten all CNAME records on their domain.
+Accounts on paid plans can also choose to flatten all CNAME records on their domain.
 This option is useful for DNS-only (unproxied) CNAME records since proxied records are flattened by default.

-To enable CNAME flattening for all CNAME records:

 1. Log into the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select your account and domain.
 1. Navigate to **DNS**.